LauraAlspaugh/fs-journal/journal/06/questions.md

 05. What are ***lifecycle hooks***?
 What are lifecycle hooks used for?

-  > |They provide a specified amount of time to complete an action before that action transitions to the next state.  |
+  > |Lifecycle hooks are a window into how the library you are using really works.
+They allow you to know when your component is created, addded, updated, and destroyed.
+They provide a specified amount of time to complete an action before that action transitions to the next state.|

 06. Which component in Vue does the vue-router use to mount pages onto?